Become A Sister

 Canonical Novitiate further incorporates the woman into the Congregation.
 The purpose of this time is to learn more about religious life, to deepen her connection to the Congregation’s roots and history, and enable her to develop an integrated apostolic spirituality.

-Apostolic Novitiate is a time to integrate full-time ministry or study with living religious life in a local community.
+Apostolic Novitiate is a time to integrate ministry or study with living religious life in a local community.